raspiblitz/raspiblitz-web/README.md

   - In [main/app/main.py](https://github.com/fusion44/blitz_api/blob/main/app/main.py#L48), change the `prefix_format` from `/v{major}` to `/api/v{major}`.
 - Change the `BACKEND_SERVER` value in [vite.config.ts](vite.config.ts) to your local `blitz_api` installation.

-Now you can start the `blitz_api` and run `yarn start` in raspiblitz-web.
+Now you can start the `blitz_api` and run `npm run start` in raspiblitz-web.

 Please do not commit the above changes.

 ### Use a external RaspiBlitz as Backend

 - (Optional): Make sure `nvm` is installed.
-- (Optional): Run `nvm install 18` or if already installed `nvm use`
+- (Optional): Run `nvm install 20` or if already installed `nvm use`
-- Install yarn on a fresh nvm: `npm install --global yarn`
-- Install the dependencies with `yarn install`
+- Install the dependencies with `npm install`
 - Change the `BACKEND_SERVER` value in [vite.config.ts](vite.config.ts) to your local RaspiBlitz - for example if your RaspiBlitz is running on local IP `192.168.1.123` then change the value to `http://192.168.1.123:80`
-- with `yarn start` it should now connect to your external RaspiBlitz
+- with `npm run start` it should now connect to your external RaspiBlitz

 ## Credits & Licenses